SeymaaSever/RepositoryListApp/README.md

 # Android architecture componenets:
 Since Google I/O 2017 the new Android architecture components where introduced.
-You can find a first use of it for holding the ViewModel instead of the ObjectHerder on the feature branch architecture_componenets